Acute lymphoblastic leukemia

 The clinical features of acute lymphoblastic leukemia are non-specific.
-Children commonly have at least one of pallor, fever, a palpable liver, a palpable spleen, or bruising on diagnosis 2.
+Children commonly have at least one pallor, fever, a palpable liver, a palpable spleen, or bruising on diagnosis 2.
 Other symptoms such as bone or joint pain, weight loss, anorexia, bleeding, abdominal pain and abdominal distension are also common.

-In acute lymphoblastic leukemia, the lymphoid progenitor cells, also known as lymphoblasts, do not mature due to abnormal expression of genes, often as a result of chromosomal abnormalities or chromosomal translocations.
-The proliferation of the primitive cells takes up more and more marrow space at the expense of the normal hematopoietic elements, resulting in a decrease in production of normal blood cells and bone marrow failure.
+In acute lymphoblastic leukemia, the lymphoid progenitor cells, also known as lymphoblasts, do not mature due to abnormal expression of genes, often as a result of chromosomal abnormalities or chromosomal translocations (e.g. BCR/ABL1).
+The proliferation of the primitive cells takes up more and more marrow space at the expense of the normal hematopoietic elements, resulting in a decrease in the production of normal blood cells and bone marrow failure.
 Eventually, the lymphoblasts spill into the blood and can affect the liver, spleen, central nervous system, and lymph nodes.

-Chest radiography may reveal a mediastinal mass.
+Chest radiographs may reveal a mediastinal mass.

 Treatment and prognosis

-- consolidation phase: if remission is achieved, further chemotherapy is given during this phase to treat the residual disease
+consolidation phase: if remission is achieved, further chemotherapy is given during this phase to treat the residual disease

 maintenance phase: if the patient is still in remission after the consolidation phase, maintenance oral therapy is given

-- this may last up to three years if the patient remains in remission
+this may last up to three years if the patient remains in remission

-- 2. Clarke RT, Van den Bruel A, Bankhead C, Mitchell CD, Phillips B, Thompson MJ.
-Clinical presentation of childhood leukaemia: a systematic review and meta-analysis.
-(2016) Archives of disease in childhood.
-101(10):894-901. doi:10.1136/archdischild-2016-311251 - Pubmed
+- 2. Clarke R, Van den Bruel A, Bankhead C, Mitchell C, Phillips B, Thompson M. Clinical Presentation of Childhood Leukaemia: A Systematic Review and Meta-Analysis.
+Arch Dis Child.
+2016;101(10):894-901. doi:10.1136/archdischild-2016-311251 - Pubmed

-- 6. Hutter JJ.
-Childhood leukemia.
-(2010) Pediatrics in review.
-31(6):234-41. doi:10.1542/pir.31-6-234 - Pubmed
+- 6. Hutter J. Childhood Leukemia.
+Pediatr Rev. 2010;31(6):234-41. doi:10.1542/pir.31-6-234 - Pubmed

-- 7. Jabbour E, O'Brien S, Konopleva M, Kantarjian H. New insights into the pathophysiology and therapy of adult acute lymphoblastic leukemia.
-(2015) Cancer.
-121(15):2517-28. doi:10.1002/cncr.29383 - Pubmed
+- 7. Jabbour E, O'Brien S, Konopleva M, Kantarjian H. New Insights into the Pathophysiology and Therapy of Adult Acute Lymphoblastic Leukemia.
+Cancer.
+2015;121(15):2517-28. doi:10.1002/cncr.29383 - Pubmed